The following Energy guidance note Produced in partnership with Matthew Collinson provides comprehensive and up to date legal information covering:

 The aim of the scheme is to assess, monitor and improve the quality of combined heat and power (CHP) in the UK.
 CHP is an important part of the UK’s low-carbon ambitions, as it uses the waste energy produced by electricity generation to provide heat directly to domestic and non-domestic properties (broadly, in the form of hot water and steam conveyed through a circuit of pipes; it is therefore a particularly efficient form of generation and is sometimes known as ‘co-generation’.
 For further information on CHP projects generally, see Practice Note: An introduction to Combined Heat and Power (CHP) Projects.

-Participation in the CHPQA is voluntary, but achieving CHPQA certification is often a legal precursor to eligibility for renewable incentives available for certain types of CHP generation such as the Renewables Obligation (RO) and Renewable Heat Incentive (RHI), among others.
-BEIS states that this is to ensure that the fiscal benefits of these schemes are in line with the environmental performance of
+Participation in the CHPQA is voluntary, but achieving CHPQA certification is often a legal precursor to eligibility for renewable incentives available for certain types of CHP generation under the Renewables Obligation (RO) and Renewable Heat Incentive (RHI), among others.
+BEIS states that this is to ensure that the fiscal benefits of these schemes are in line with the environmental performance of the

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.